 At home, continue to dry the tent out and store it loose (not rolled up tight).

 A tent is your home away from home.
 A good one will enhance your outdoor experience.
-A great one will become a dependable travel partner.
+And a great one will become a dependable travel partner.
 Happy shopping!